sorbet/sorbet/README.md

 # Sorbet

-This repository contains Sorbet, a static typechecker for a subset of Ruby.
-It is still in early stages, but is mature enough to run on the majority of Ruby code at Stripe.
-You are welcome to try it, though, but your experience might still be rough.
+This repository contains Sorbet, a fast, powerful typechecker designed for Ruby.
+It aims give feedback to developers within seconds, is IDE-ready, and is gradual by design.

 This README contains documentation specifically for contributing to Sorbet.
 You might also want to: